Burr's Story

 Dental Implants Vs. Dentures

-When it comes to replacing missing teeth, patients are often faced with a critical choice: dental implants or dentures.
-At Dr. Friedberg & Associates in Houston, TX, we help you make the most informed decision based on your goals, budget, and long-term oral health.
-While traditional dentures are removable and generally more affordable upfront, they can lead to issues like bone loss and discomfort over time.
-In contrast, dental implants are a permanent, stable solution that closely mimics natural teeth and helps preserve the jawbone.
-According to the American Academy of Implant Dentistry, implants have a success rate of up to 98% and are considered the gold standard in modern tooth replacement.
+Dental implants vs dentures is often the first major decision patients face when replacing missing teeth.
+At Dr. Friedberg & Associates here in Houston, TX, we guide you through both options so you can make a confident and informed choice.
+Because every smile is different, it’s important to understand the cost, comfort, durability, and long-term impact on your oral health.
+Dentures are removable and sometimes more affordable at first, yet they can lead to bone loss and discomfort.
+In contrast, dental implants offer a stable, permanent solution that closely mimics natural teeth and helps preserve the jawbone.
+The American Academy of Implant Dentistry reports that implants have a long, proven success rate and are considered the gold standard in modern tooth replacement.

 Request your consultation today.